-As of 2016, 76 percent of regulatory professionals work directly in a regulated industry, such as pharmaceuticals, medical device, biotechnology, or food science.
-Approximately eight percent choose a consultative path, gaining employment at legal, research, or marketing firms.
+As of 2018, 73 percent of regulatory professionals work directly in a regulated industry, such as pharmaceuticals, medical devices, biotechnology, or food science.
+Just under eight percent choose a consultative path, gaining employment at legal, research, or marketing firms.
 The remainder are employed by a mix of academic institutions, clinical research organizations, government agencies, hospitals, and healthcare organizations.
 With so many options, regulatory professionals can choose to work in organizations of any size, ranging from 10 to 10,000 employees.

 Much like the setting and scope of a regulatory job, regulatory salaries vary, depending on job function, previous regulatory experience, seniority, geographic market, and highest earned degree.

 And as market demand has increased, employers are willing to pay more for the right level of skill.
-Since 1995, salaries across all regulatory professions has maintained a general upward trend, increasing by an average 3.3 percent per year.
-Currently, the average yearly salary for regulatory professionals at all levels is $150,422.
+Since 1995, salaries across all regulatory professions have maintained a general upward trend, increasing by an average of 3.3 percent per year.
+As of 2016, the average yearly salary for regulatory professionals at all levels was $150,422.

 “Breaking into the global regulatory affairs industry is in many ways unlike pursuing medicine or law, where the path to a successful career may be more established or clear-cut,” Amato says.